 In the months following, I was not able to find more information about the Far West of Nepal being in the Netherlands.
 So finally I set off to Kathmandu for one week in June 2010, just to find out more about what was possible.
 That turned out to be successful: at the Ministry of Tourism in Kathmandu, with our friend Ngima Dorji Sherpa, I heard for the first time about the Great Himalaya Trail.
-It turned out the be for 90% the same trek as we had in mind, how incredible!
+It turned out to be for 90% the same trek as we had in mind, how incredible!
 In Kathmandu I met Robin Boustead, the founder of the GHT.
-A great inspiration to meet him, and very useful.
-We learnt that there was a lower (cultural) trail and a higher trail (more alpine, upper trail).
-And so we decided to follow the whole Upper Great Himalaya Trail.
+A great inspiration and very useful.
+We learnt that there was defined a Lower Trail/GHT Cultural Route and a Upper Trail/GHT High Route (more alpine with glacier passes where you need rope and Climbing skills).
+So we decided to follow the whole Upper Great Himalaya Trail / GHT High Route.

 Three months after my preps in Kathmandu (September 2010), my husband Henk and I set off with Chhiree Sherpa, with the aim to complete the whole trail in 2 stages.
 But… already after two weeks the journey came to an end.
 Henk had a fall, breaking his collarbone.
-During all our high climbs we had never had to break off our expeditions…
+A little accident, during all our high climbs we had never had to break off our expeditions;))

 Finally we restarted in April 2011 and in the end completed the whole Traverse in four stages.
 During three stages (1, 2B and 3) we were accompanied by Chhiree Sherpa (Mera Solo) from Best Nepal Trekking.
-The Far West, Dolpo, Makalu and Kanchenjunga were also new for him, but for the rest he was our absolute guide; his knowledge about the Nepalese culture and the fact he could talk well with the local people.
+The Far West, Dolpo, Makalu and Kanchenjunga were also new for him, but his knowledge about the Nepalese culture and in the contacts with local people, he was indispensable.
 Chhiree became very close friend to us.

 When we started in 2010, no information was available about the ultimate Far West (the extra part in Darchula/Bajhang).
 For info about the Upper GHT we had a lot of e-mail contact with Robin Boustead.
-We can not thank him enough for all the information he sent us, as his GHT guidebook was not yet published at that moment.
+We can not thank him enough for all the information he sent us, as his GHT guidebook and the maps were not yet published at that moment.

-The whole trip turned out to be a huge adventure, and mainly the first – Far Western – part: it is totally unexplored territory.
+The whole trip turned out to be a huge adventure, and mainly the first – Far Western – part: it is totally unexplored territory!
 We visited places where the people had never before met western tourists, a very special experience!
-We went to magnificent landscapes between 900 and 6200 metres altitude.
-In the habited areas we stayed overnight in the homes of local people as much as possible; a unique experience.
-The hospitality and kindness of the Nepalese people is overwhelming.”
+In the habited areas we stayed overnight with local people as much as possible; a unique experience.
+The hospitality and kindness of the Nepalese is overwhelming.”

 N.B.
 In the meantime there is more info about the Upper GHT.
 But, this trekking must be take very seriously!
 Large parts go through the wilderness where there is no path, or you finds yourself in the midst of dozens of animal paths.
 Additionally you need mountaineering experience and equipment (ropes, snow anchors, ice screws etc.) for the following passes: Tilman Pass (5310 m, Langtang), Tashi Labtsa (5755 m, Rolwaling), and in the Everest region for Amphu Labtsa (5845 m) West Col (6140 m) and East Col (6180 m).
-The high passes in Dolpo (particularly Yala La and Nyingma Gyanzen La) and the stretch in the far east (Lumbha Sambha & Nango La) are also serious challenges.
+The high passes in Dolpo (particularly Yala La and Nyingma Gyanzen La) and the stretch in the far east (Makalu BC to Chyamtang and the passes Lumbha Sambha & Nango La) are also serious challenges.